eMapR/TimeSync-Plus/README.md

 - Global Stretch: Extends the y-axis
 - Local Stretch: Reduces the y-axis to the max and min values.

-The tab bar on the right should look familiar to you as these are your keys and values, and if you hover over a tab the values for the key will appear.
+The tab bar on the right should look familiar to you, as these are your keys and values from the config file, and if you hover over a tab the values for the key will appear.
 Click a value and its name will populate the tab.
-If you used comment boxes and would like to add text to them, click the expand box and begin to type, once completed a "text submitted" value will populate the tab.
+If you used comment boxes and would like to add text to them, click the expanded box and begin to type, once completed a "text submitted" value will populate the tab.
 Once you are finished attributing a plot be sure to click the save button to the right of the attribution bar.
 If saved correctly a check mark will appear next to the plot name.

-To export the event table with saved attributes the user need to click on the Download CSV button in the header of the application.
+To export the event table with saved attributes the user needs to click on the Download CSV button in the header of the application.
 When clicked the user will be prompted with a dialog box asking where to save the CSV file.
 Once the user define a place the save the file a CSV file will appear there.

 <img src = 'https://github.com/eMapR/TimeSync-Plus/blob/master/images/07export.JPG' width="250">